apache/hudi/docs/quickstart.md

 Also, we used Spark here to show case the capabilities of Hudi.
 However, Hudi can support multiple storage types/views and Hudi datasets can be queried from query engines like Hive, Spark, Presto and much more.
-We have put together a [demo video](https://www.youtube.com/watch?v=VhNgUsxdrD0) that showcases all of this on a docker based setup with all dependent systems running locally.
+We have put together a [demo video](https://www.youtube.com/watch?v=VhNgUsxdrD0) that show cases all of this on a docker based setup with all dependent systems running locally.
 We recommend you replicate the same setup and run the demo yourself, by following steps [here](docker_demo.html) to get a taste for it.
 Also, if you are looking for ways to migrate your existing data to Hudi, refer to [migration guide](migration_guide.html).